jkeuper/jkeuper.github.io/_posts/2019-11-30-kali-undercover.md

 I noticed some strange looks while we were running Kali Linux, instead of some familliar OS like Windows or MacOS.
-(Or maybe because of our wildy blinking Alfa Wifi adapters, hanging from out laptops...?)
+(Or maybe because of our wildy blinking Alfa Wifi adapters, hanging from our laptops...?)

 ## Improving our cover
 While this solution is already great, we can just make it a bit better